scholarshipcoin/scholarshipcoin/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the Scholarship Core project (and related projects such as libsecp256k1), and is not to be confused with overall Scholarship Network Protocol consensus changes.
+The following applies to code changes to the Scholarship Core project (and related projects such as libsecp256k1), and is not to be confused with overall Scholarshipcoin Network Protocol consensus changes.

 Whether a pull request is merged into Scholarship Core rests with the project merge